EOSIO/eosio.system/docs/04_guides/08_voter-pools.md

 # Activating on existing chains

 This procedure activates vote pools on an existing chain. `rentbw` isn't a prerequisite for voter pools; either one may be activated first and it's possible to give them both the same transition period or different transition periods.
-If you activate voter pools without rentbw, ram fees and namebid fees will go towards the voter pools instead of the REX pool.
+Note that ram fees and namebid fees will go to the voter pools instead of the REX pool even if you don't activate rentbw.

 * Upgrade the `eosio.system` contract.
 * If the `eosio` account doesn't have unlimited RAM, then you may need to increase it.
 Rows in the new tables use `eosio` RAM instead of account holders' RAM.